By Chris Underwood

 - Dr E Marsden (Scientific Advisor, ex Officio)

 Regular meetings were held in Major Green’s office.
-The committee approved the manufacture of radio equipment such as the ZC1 Radio and other equipment required to meet New Zealand Government Department and Armed Forces requirements.
+The committee approved the manufacture of radio equipment such as the ZC1 field radio and other equipment required to meet New Zealand Government Department and Armed Forces requirements.

 Expansion of capability